Academic and Student Services

 Student Activities

 Student Activities is dedicated to developing students of character through meaningful programming that promotes leadership, service, and school spirit.
-From student organizations and Fraternity & Sorority Life to leadership conferences, lip sync battles, and community service opportunities, our department helps students grow beyond the classroom and build lasting connections.
+From student organizations and Fraternity & Sorority Life to leadership training, music and movies, and community service opportunities, our department helps students grow beyond the classroom and build lasting connections.

 Located on the 2nd floor of the University Center in the Student Involvement Center, Student Activities offers something for everyone.
 Whether you're looking to lead, serve, or just find your people, we’re here to help you make the most of your Islander experience.